-Lonely Planet recently named Cape Town No. 3 on the list of top 10 cities on its Best in Travel 2014 list.
+Lonely Planet named the city No. 3 of 10 destinations on its Best in Travel 2014 list.

-And the city will hold the title of World Design Capital for the next 12 months.
+And the city will hold the title of World Design Capital for the year.
 It will play host to many events that showcase the theme “Live Design.
-Transform Life,” an effort to “position Cape Town as a leading global city, a hub of creativity, knowledge, innovation and excellence,” tourism officials say.
+Transform Life,” an effort to “position Cape Town as a leading global city — a hub of creativity, knowledge, innovation and excellence,” tourism officials say.

 Almost nowhere is this more easily experienced than on a culinary tour of the city and its outlying wine region.
-Cape Town has become a new frontier for chefs around the world, such as Nobuyuki Matsuhisa, who opened the first and only South African outpost of his eponymous restaurant Nobu in the city in 2009; the city is home to eight of the top 10 South African restaurants listed in the 2012 Eat Out Awards; and the country’s only two restaurants to make it into the 2012 San Pellegrino World’s Best Awards are in Cape Town.
+Cape Town has become a new frontier for chefs around the world, such as Nobuyuki Matsuhisa, who opened the first and only South African outpost of his eponymous restaurant Nobu there in 2009.
+The city is home to eight of the top 10 South African restaurants listed in the 2012 Eat Out Awards, and the country’s only two restaurants to make it into the 2012 San Pellegrino World’s Best Awards.
 At every turn, it’s also possible to savor the traditional dishes, speckled and spiced with global influences, that helped shaped the region.